Frrank1/Business-platform-solution-templates/Template/Microsoft-TwitterTemplate/README.md

 -   Cognitive Services (Text Analytics API)

 For example, if you know you will be processing very few tweets a month, you could change the SQL Server from S1 to Basic.
-In that case you could bring down the costs of processing 10K tweets a month from about $60 to about $30.
+In that case you could bring down the costs of processing 10K tweets a month from about $210 to about $180.

-Similarly, if you know you will be processing more than 100K tweets a month you may want to upgrade your App Service Plan from Standard to Premium which lets you process more Logic App actions each month.

 Whilst the default setting should cater to most twitter template requirements, we encourage you to familiarize yourself with the various pricing options and tweak things to suit your needs.